I'm Still Standing: Music video

 The music video, directed by Russell Mulcahy, was shot in Cannes and Nice on the Côte d'Azur in France.
-It also features the colours of the Flag of France.
-Arlene Phillips, who choreographed the video, said her work on the video is one of the proudest moments in her entire career (via the Channel 5 pop-documentary, Britain's Favourite 80s Songs, on 25 December 2021).
+It also features the colours of the flag of France in graphics.
+Arlene Phillips, who choreographed the routines performed on location in the video, said her work is one of the proudest moments in her entire career (via the Channel 5 pop-documentary, Britain's Favourite 80s Songs, on 25 December 2021).

-Bruno Tonioli, later a judge on hit shows Strictly Come Dancing for BBC (UK) and Dancing with the Stars for ABC (US), appears as one of the dancers in the video.
+Bruno Tonioli, later a judge on hit shows Strictly Come Dancing for BBC (UK), Dancing with the Stars for ABC (US) and Britain's Got Talent for ITV (UK), appears as one of the dancers in the video.

-It was due to be shot over the course of two days, but a camera full of the first day's film was ruined, when Mulcahy accidentally fell into the sea with it.
+Initially, John was supposed to take part in the choreography for the music video, but that plan was later scrapped as he recalls in his autobiography: Visibly stunned by my demonstration of the moves I’d honed on the dance floors of Crisco Disco and Studio 54, the choreographer Arlene Phillips went pale and suddenly scaled down my involvement in that side of things, until all I really had to do was click my fingers and walk along the seafront in time to the music.It was due to be shot over the course of two days, but a camera full of the first day's film was ruined when Mulcahy accidentally fell into the sea with it.
 Therefore, it had to be filmed again on another day.
 During the shoot for the video, John came across Duran Duran.
-He complained he was exhausted at having been up since 4 o'clock in the morning.
+He complained he was exhausted at having been up since four o'clock in the morning.
 Simon Le Bon decided John should have a martini.
 "So I did," John later recalled, "I had six."